 When Ed was declared healthy, he was put on the U.S.S.Marine Shark which sailed on October 10 and arrived in Hawaii around October 22.
 The ship sailed one day after arriving in Hawaii and somewhere east of the islands broke down and drifted for two days while repairs were made.
 It arrived in San Francisco on November 1, 1945.
 After arriving, he was taken to Letterman General Hospital for medical care.
 As it turned out, he beat his brother Ralph back to the U.S. by a half hour.

 At some point, he took a train to Ft.
 Devens, Massachusetts, and with a 104-day recuperation leave.
 Ed reenlisted and received an additional 90-day reenlistment leave.
 In September 1945, Ed reported for active duty, this time as a member of the Army Air Corps.
 He remained in the military and completed 24 years of active duty.
 He retired as a staff sergeant at age 62 in March 1981.

-After his retirement, Ed lived in North Chicago, Illinois.
+After his retirement, Ed lived in North Chicago, Illinois, and worked as a maintenance man.
 He later resided in Kenosha, Wisconsin, with his wife, the former Doris Donahue, at his daughter and son-in-law’s house.
 As Ed looked back on his life, he was amazed that he had lived so many years beyond the experiences of a 23-year-old who had lived the life of a Japanese POW.
-Edward F. Martel passed away on August 14, 2008.
-He was buried at Sunset Ridge Memorial Park in Kenosha, Wisconsin.
+His wife passed away in 2006, and Edward F. Martel passed away on August 14, 2008.
+He was cremated and his ashes were interred at Sunset Ridge Memorial Park in Kenosha, Wisconsin.